rayjabhavik/laravel-doc-app/README.md

 first create factory and write code after update databaseseeder and run cmd php artisan db:seed here we can use also tinker for that write in command prompt -> php artisan tinker ->User::factory()->count(20)->create()

+=> task-6(validation in add/edit)
+add validation logic in controller and for showing error message code in blade file